 In no particular order, here’s our top 10 software vulnerability list for 2019.

-Also known as “path traversal,” this type of vulnerability allows attackers to gain access to files and directories that aren’t part of your website.
+Also known as “path traversal,” this type of security vulnerability allows attackers to gain access to files and directories that aren’t part of your website.
 The attacker simply sends a file or directory request with the character sequence “../” (hence the alternative name “dot dot slash attack”), which points to the parent directory.
-This vulnerability is especially treacherous when combined with others, such as the insecure storage of sensitive data.
+This software flaw is especially treacherous when combined with others, such as the insecure storage of sensitive data.
 See path traversal.

 Loss of connectivity threatens customers temporarily.
 But loss of sensitive data threatens customers for the rest of their lives—and can have severe consequences for your business.
 Admittedly, protecting data in transit is hard.
 But at least you can use strong encryption on all data at rest (i.e., stored data).
 See insecure data storage, insufficient cryptography, sensitive data exposure, missing encryption, and broken or risky cryptography.

 While the use of web services and APIs is exploding, API security hasn’t kept up with this growth.
-Threat actors can sometimes access sensitive data directly via unsecure services and APIs.
+Threat actors can access sensitive data directly via unsecure services and APIs.
 But organizations must also be sure to implement web service and API calls securely in their own mobile apps.
 Otherwise, those applications become another interface by which an attacker can access their systems.
 See improper platform usage.

 If you control access to your log files (e.g., the ones on your web server), thorough logging is a plus.
-Doing so can help you detect an attack and determine its scope and potential damage after the fact.
+It can help you detect an attack and determine its scope and potential damage after the fact.
 But sometimes you don’t control access to the log files (e.g., the ones on your users’ devices).
 In that case, the “more is more” paradigm doesn’t necessarily apply.
-All the information that helps you trace vulnerabilities can help an attacker do it too—especially if it’s unencrypted.
+All the information that helps you trace security vulnerabilities can help an attacker do it too—especially if it’s unencrypted.
 See insufficient logging and extraneous functionality.

 Authentication refers to ensuring that users are—and continue to be—who they say they are.
 Initial authentication usually takes place at log-in.
 Continued authentication occurs through session management.
-Some types of authentication vulnerabilities take more effort to detect than others (e.g., weak password requirements vs. session timeouts).
+Some types of authentication software flaws take more effort to detect than others (e.g., weak password requirements vs. session timeouts).
 See missing authentication, excessive authentication attempts, broken authentication, and insecure authentication.

 Authorization refers to creating policies for users, their roles, and the actions they may perform.
 And access control is how a system ensures that users cannot perform unauthorized actions.
-As with authentication issues, some access control issues are easier to find than others (e.g., missing authorization vs. poorly defined access lists).
+As with authentication issues, some access control software flaws are easier to find than others (e.g., missing authorization vs. poorly defined access lists).
 See broken access control, insecure authorization, missing authorization, and incorrect authorization.

 In SQL injection, an attacker submits code as input (e.g., in a text box) in such a way that it executes against the database.
-SQLi is one of the most well-known and common software vulnerabilities, in part because it’s so easy to understand and exploit.
+SQLi is one of the most well-known types of software vulnerabilities, in part because it’s so easy to understand and exploit.
 Researchers and hackers have been writing about it for over two decades, yet it’s still extremely common.
 Other types of code injection have also proven to be persistent issues.
 See SQL injection and injection.